Diet During Pregnancy – Foods To Eat And Avoid

 What role do supplements play during pregnancy?

 Different changes in the body, during pregnancy, can lead to a suppressed appetite and deficiency of vital nutrients.
-In this case, diet becomes an incomplete source for that deficient nutrient and can be replaced with the use of good quality food supplements.
+In this case, diet becomes an incomplete source for that deficient nutrient and can be replaced with the use of good quality dietary supplements.

 1. Folic Acid